knative/docs/docs/eventing/README.md

 native development and provides composable primitives to enable late-binding event sources and event consumers.

+## Functionality

+Knative Eventing supports multiple modes of usage.
+The following scenarios are well-supported by the existing components; since the system is modular, it's also possible to combine the components in novel ways.

+1. **I just want to publish events, I don't care who consumes them.** Send events to a [Broker](broker/README.md) as an HTTP POST.
+The [SinkBinding](samples/sinkbinding/README.md) can be useful to decouple the destination configuration from your application.

+1. **I just want to consume events like X, I don't care how they are published.** Use a [Trigger](broker/README.md) to consume events from a Broker based on CloudEvents attributes.
+Your application will receive the events as an HTTP POST.

+1. **I want to transform events through a series of steps.** Use [Channels and Subscriptions](channels/README.md) to define complex message-passing topologies.
+For simple pipelines, the [Sequence](flows/sequence.md) automates construction of Channels and Subscriptions between each stage.

+Knative also supports some additional patterns such as [Parallel](flows/parallel.md) fanout of events, and routing response events from both Channels and Brokers.

 ## Design overview

 Knative Eventing is designed around the following goals: